Johann Sebastian Bach

 Thomaskirche

-Some of Johann Sebastian Bach's most popular tracks include Cello Suite No. 1 in G Major, BWV 1007: I. Prélude, Air on a G String, Air, Toccata and Fugue in D Minor, Goldberg Variations, BWV 988: Aria.
-Listen to these songs and discover more from their extensive catalog.
+Johann Sebastian Bach's most-played tracks include Cello Suite No. 1 in G Major, BWV 1007: I. Prélude, Air on a G String, Air, Toccata and Fugue in D Minor, Goldberg Variations, BWV 988: Aria.
+Listen to these songs and explore more from their catalog on this page.

 Johann Sebastian Bach was born on March 21, 1685 in Eisenach, Thuringia, Germany.
-A prolific German composer and organist, his sacred and secular works for choir, orchestra and solo instruments drew t...
+A prolific German composer and organist, his sacred and secular works for choir, orchestra and solo instruments drew together the strands of the baroque genre and broug...
 Read the full biography on this page.

-You can find Johann Sebastian Bach vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Johann Sebastian Bach vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Follow Johann Sebastian Bach